From Proof-theoretic Validity to Base-extension Semantics for Intuitionistic Propositional Logic: Background

-\begin{Definition}[Detour] A \emph{detour} in a derivation is a sub-derivation in which a formula is obtained by an $I$-rule and is then the major premise of the corresponding $E$-rule. \end{Definition} \begin{Example} The following is a detour for conjunction:
+\begin{Definition}[Detour] A \emph{detour} in a derivation is a sub-derivation in which a formula is obtained by an $I$-rule and is then the major premise of the corresponding $E$-rule. \end{Definition}